 - If it has been a while since you have taken a certificate from the Tax Administration you should submit the request for the certificate at least 2-3 months before you decide to initiate the liquidation.
-We recommend this because there is a possibility that your internal records do not correspond with the records of the Tax Administration. - Consult your accountant on what should be the liquidation date, because the accountant has to make the initial liquidation calculation on the liquidation date.
-You will be required to submit this calculation to the Court. - The Court will immediately print/issue a confirmation of receipt, which you will photocopy and notarise, and you will use it to deregister the director at the Tax Administration.
-This is to end your obligations for accounting of salaries after the liquidation date.
+We recommend this because there is a possibility that your internal records do not correspond with the records of the Tax Administration.
+If the internal records do not match, you will either need to pay your debts or provide the Tax Administration with a proof that you have already paid them. - Consult your accountant on liquidation date, because the accountant will need to make the initial liquidation calculation on this date.
+You will be required to submit this calculation to the court.

+- The court will immediately print/issue a confirmation of receipt, which you will photocopy and notarize and use to deregister the director at the Tax Administration.
+This will end your obligations to account for employees' salaries after the liquidation date.

 Company should not have any ongoing disputes in court or administrative bodies.
-The liquidation proceeding will not end until these disputes are settled with a final decision of the competent authority.
+The liquidation proceeding will not end until these disputes have been settled and a final decision issued by the competent authority.